Cologne Cathedral

 As a World Heritage Site and host to the Shrine of the Three Kings, Cologne Cathedral is a major attraction for tourists and pilgrims, and is one of the oldest and most important pilgrimage sites of Northern Europe.[16]
 Visitors can climb 533 stone steps of the spiral staircase to a viewing platform about 100 m (330 ft) above the ground.[17]
 The platform gives a scenic view over the Rhine.

-There is ongoing conservation at the cathedral to address the problem of the black discolouration caused by the sandstone reacting with sulfuric acid during rainfall.
-The acidic rain is a consequence of air pollution.[18]
+Ongoing conservation at the cathedral is addressing the black discolouration caused by the sandstone reacting with sulfuric acid during rainfall.
+The acidic rain is a consequence of air pollution.[21]

 St. Joseph's Catholic Church in Washington, D.C. was modeled after the cathedral.[19]